Erie Railroad Co. v. Tompkins: Case history

-In the early hours of July 27, 1934, a man named Harry Tompkins was walking home along a pathway next to a set of railroad tracks in Hughestown, Pennsylvania.
-An oncoming train approached and, as it passed, Tompkins was struck by an object—apparently an unlatched door—protruding from one of the train cars.
-The collision knocked Tompkins to the ground, and his right arm was crushed beneath the train’s wheels.
-An ambulance took him to a local hospital where doctors amputated most of his right arm.
+The Erie case involved an incident that took place in the early hours of July 27, 1934, in Hughestown, Pennsylvania.
+Local resident Harry Tompkins was walking home in the darkness on a pathway that ran alongside a railroad track.
+A friend had driven him to within a few blocks of his home, and Tompkins chose to walk the rest of the way.
+An oncoming train approached and, as it passed, an object protruding from one of the train cars—said to be an unlatched door—hit Tompkins and knocked him to the ground.
+He landed on the railroad tracks, and the train's wheels crushed his right arm beyond repair.
+An ambulance took him to a local hospital, where doctors amputated most of his arm.

 The train that hit Tompkins was owned and operated by the Erie Railroad Company.
-After he recovered from his injuries, Tompkins sued Erie Railroad for negligence.
-Because Tompkins resided in Pennsylvania and Erie Railroad was incorporated in New York, Tompkins invoked diversity jurisdiction and filed his lawsuit in U.S. federal court, rather than Pennsylvania or New York state court.
+After he recovered, Tompkins sued the company for negligence.
+Because Tompkins resided in Pennsylvania and Erie Railroad was incorporated in New York, Tompkins invoked diversity jurisdiction and filed his lawsuit in U.S. federal court, rather than in Pennsylvania or New York state court.
 The case was tried in the U.S. District Court for the Southern District of New York, with U.S. district judge Samuel Mandelbaum presiding.